Concordium/concordium.github.io/source/testnet/references/manage-accounts.rst

 The on-chain part of the account consists of

-- the credentials associated with the account.
+- the credentials associated with the account

-which contains
+- public balance
+- shielded balance
+- account sequence number
+- public keys to verify transaction signatures.

+The off-chain part of the account contains

 -  private keys of the account which are used to sign actions by the account (e.g., sending transfers, deploying smart contracts)